Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/flight_director_group.md

 ![pilot_air_speed_mach_indicator](../../img/pilot_airspeed_mach_indicator.jpg)

-The combination airspeed and mach number indicator shows airspeed readings below 200 knots, and include Mach numbers on the outer ring at high speed.
+The combination airspeed and Mach number indicator shows airspeed readings below 200 knots, and include Mach numbers on the outer ring at high speed.
 The indicator uses a single pointer over a fixed airspeed scale, marked from 80 to 850 knots, with a moving